 - Member of project team with a private environmental consulting company

 - Operating an aquaculture facility for a Marlbrough Sounds seafood company

-MSc - Students complete a fourth year of study comprising four 400-level papers (part I), then proceed to a research project (part II), written up as a thesis.
+- MSc - Students complete a fourth year of study comprising four 400-level papers (part I), followed by a one year research project (part II), written up as a thesis.

 Planning Your Degree